The Durst Organization

 The Durst Organization is one of the oldest family-run commercial and residential real estate companies in New York City.
-Established in 1915, the company is owned and operated by the third generation of the Durst family.
-As of 2014, it owns and manages more than 8.5 million square feet of Class A office space in Midtown Manhattan and over 1 million square feet of luxury residential rentals.
+Established in 1915, the company is owned and operated by the third and fourth generations of the Durst family.
+It is the owner, manager, and builder of 13 million square feet of Manhattan office towers, with a residential portfolio of 3,400 units across three million square feet.
 It is a member of the Real Estate Board of New York (REBNY).
-Forbes magazine estimates the Durst family fortune at $8.1 billion.
+In 2020, Forbes magazine estimated the Durst family fortune at $8.1 billion.

-Early history
+History

-In 1902, Jewish immigrant Joseph Durst arrived in the United States from Gorlice, Galicia, Austria-Hungary with three dollars to his name.
+In 1902, Jewish immigrant Joseph Durst arrived in the United States from Gorlice, Galicia, Poland with three dollars to his name.
 He found work as a tailor in New York City, and in 1912, he became a full partner in a dress manufacturer, Durst & Rubin.

 Using the profits from his business, Durst bought his first building in 1915: The Century Building at One West 34th Street.
 In 1926, he acquired the original Temple Emanu-El at 5th Avenue and 43rd Street, from Benjamin Winter Sr. the largest synagogue building in the United States at the time; it was demolished in 1927 to make room for commercial development.
-In 1927, he formed The Durst Organization.